secretgraph/secretgraph/README.md

 -   use serialized algo name for certificates/tokens? issue: everyone names algorithms different+there are algorithms with parameters
     -   partly solved
 -   test permissions
--   disable editing/prompt for keys if keys are missing
+-   disable editing/or prompt for tokens if tokens are missing
 -   edge-serverside encryption
 -   document permissions, specialize
 -   cleanup js structure, harmonize naming
 -   updateId in form
 -   prekey implement form
--   simplify config url export (no private key anymore)
 -   implement form with send for Message
 -   if type=Message switch strings to Inbox, Send
 -   find way how Messages sent can be differed from messages received